N.Y.

 No entity shall advertise for-compensation services in veterans benefits matters without including the following disclosure: “this business is not sponsored by, or affiliated with, the United States department of veterans affairs, the New York state division of veterans’ affairs, or any other congressionally chartered veterans service organization.
 Other organizations, including but not limited to the New York state division of veterans’ affairs, your local county veterans service agency, and other congressionally chartered veterans service organizations, may be able to provide you with these services free of charge.
 Products or services offered by this business are not necessarily endorsed by any of these organizations.
 You may qualify for other veterans’ benefits beyond the services that this business offers.”
 If the advertisement is printed, including but not limited to advertisements visible to internet users, the disclosure must appear in a readily visible place on the advertisement.
 If the advertisement is verbal, the spoken statement of the disclosure must be clear and intelligible.4.

-If any clause, sentence, paragraph or part of this section or the application thereof shall be adjudged by any court of competent jurisdiction to be invalid, such judgment shall not affect, impair, or invalidate the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph or part thereof directly involved in the controversy in which such judgment shall have been rendered.
+The civil and criminal remedies set forth in this section shall not preclude any individual or entity or government authority from seeking relief under any other statutory or common law right to relief. * NB Effective May 4, 2026 * 5.
+If any clause, sentence, paragraph or part of this section or the application thereof shall be adjudged by any court of competent jurisdiction to be invalid, such judgment shall not affect, impair, or invalidate the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph or part thereof directly involved in the controversy in which such judgment shall have been rendered. * NB Effective until May 4, 2026 * 5.(a)

 Source: